ammarhakim/gkyl-web/README.md

 This is the code repo for the Gkeyll web interface.
-Caveat emptor: this is at present an experimental prototype and may eventually be adpoted in the larger Gkeyll project or be a dead-end.
+Caveat emptor: this is at present an experimental prototype and may eventually be adopted in the larger Gkeyll project or be a dead-end.
 The code is copyrighted 2020 by Ammar Hakim.

 # License